Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Graph-Based Modelling of Functional Transmission Topology

-In this section, we formalize the graph-based modelling framework adopted to represent the spatiotemporal dynamics of dengue cases.
-Graphs offer a versatile structure because they encode both the geographic distribution of cases and the temporal relationships underlying dengue transmission.
-The construction follows established principles in the network epidemiology literature and serves as the structural basis for all analyses presented in this article.
+In this section, we formalize the graph-based modelling framework adopted to represent the spatiotemporal organization of dengue incidence.
+Graphs offer a versatile representation because they encode both the geographic distribution of cases and the temporal relationships underlying epidemic coevolution.
+The construction follows established principles in network epidemiology and serves as the structural basis for all analyses presented in this article.